 As a vocational expert, Julie develops an objective and accurate assessment of the spouse’s employability.
-Not only can she comprehensively assess the individual’s employability and earning potential, she also can identify the person’s intent to work and any false or misleadingassertions they may be making to avoid working or earning their potential.
+Not only can she comprehensively assess the individual’s employability and earning capacity, she also can identify the person’s intent to work and any false or misleading assertions they may be making to avoid working or earning their capacity.

 Evaluate earning capacity

 If one spouse is requesting spousal maintenance, the other spouse can ask that Julie conduct a vocational evaluation to determine earning capacity in the current job market.

 Both spouses can hire a vocational expert, especially in contentious divorce cases, to ensure that conclusions about spousal maintenance and child support are fair and reasonable.
 In this situation, each spouse can review the other vocational expert’s report to provide another opinion to the judge.

 Hiring Julie to provide a vocational assessment can also benefit the spouse by helping him or her achieve career satisfaction and professional growth.
 Julie’s strengths include helping individuals improve their vocational outreach and focus, which can be especially helpful during these difficult periods.